 Tabby Refers to Pattern

 Now that you are completely confused as to how a tabby cat can belong to many different breeds, let us explain.
 You already know that the tabby is not a breed.
 It’s also not a color.
-Remember earlier when we said that orange tabby cats cannot be any other color but that tabbies can be any color?
+Remember earlier when we said that an orange tabby cat cannot be any other color, but that tabbies can be any color?
 We meant that.
 A tabby cat is a cat that is named for its pattern.
 Tabbies have four distinct patterns (remember the ones from above?) and they are all that pattern.
 If a cat does not have one of those specific patterns, it is not considered a tabby cat.

 They’ll Eat Anything

 We already discussed the fact that tabby cats will eat a lot, and they will eat it until it’s gone.
 Well, they’re not particular.
 They will eat just about anything.
 In fact, a tabby will actually sit down at a table and eat all the food that humans leave on it if they are left unattended.
 Not all cats will do this.
 However, the orange tabby will.
 Additionally, many tabbies will make it their business to eat baby food that kids drop, dog food that is found in bowls; this is not the kind of cat you want around the house if you have a dog that wants to eat.
 You’ll end up with a starving dog and an obese cat.

 The orange tabby has to have some orange in its body.
 Most of them are primarily orange, but there are some that are more white than orange.
 These are very rare, and it’s not easy to find them.
 However, they do exist, and they are very popular cats in the feline world.
 What makes them so popular is the fact that they appear to have some very delicate faces and appearances, making them look sweet and very innocent – which some are and some aren’t.